ethaneffendi/Rabbithole/README.txt

 - `displayUrlData()`: Shows formatted browsing history in a new tab
 - `displayRawData()`: Shows raw JSON data with copy/download options
-- `exportDictionary()`: Creates and shows a dictionary of URLs to topic names
 - `fixDictionary()`: Wrapper that calls the background script's fixDict function

 #### Event Handlers